GB 23971-2025 Organic heat transfer fluids +English, Anglais, Englisch, Inglés, えいご

 3.5

-Synthetic organic heat transfer fluids with a boiling point or azeotropic point that can be used in the vapour phase.
+synthetic organic heat transfer fluids with a boiling point or azeotropic point that can be used in the vapor phase

-Note: Vapour phase organic heat transfer fluids can be used in the liquid phase under pressure and are also referred to as vapour/liquid phase organic heat transfer fluids.
+Note: vapor phase organic heat transfer fluids can be used in the liquid phase by pressurization, also referred to as vapor phase/liquid phase organic heat transfer fluids.

 3.6